leedoing/DatadogServerlessSampleSAM/README.md

-# Sample Serverless Sample SAM with Datadog.
+# Serverless Sample SAM with Datadog.

 This is a simple voting service built on a Serverless Architecture using AWS SAM.
 It features [Datadog's Serverless monitoring](https://docs.datadoghq.com/serverless/).
 The backend consists of Lambda, API Gateway, SQS, and DynamoDB, all used in conjunction.
 It's built with a combination of Python and Node, making it a multi-language application.
 All major features of Datadog Lambda monitoring are enabled.